 (c) Beginning January 1, 2033, all privately-owned buildings with at least ten thousand square feet (10,000 sq. ft.) of gross floor area.

-3517.4 To assess applicability of § 3517.3, a building owner shall determine the building size in accordance with 20 DCMR § 3513 (Energy Performance Benchmarking of Privately-Owned Buildings).
+3517.5 To assess applicability of § 3517.4, a building owner, including for District-owned and District instrumentality-owned buildings, shall determine the building size in accordance with 20 DCMR § 3513 (Energy Performance Benchmarking of Privately-Owned Buildings).

-3517.5 A building owner shall determine the applicable BEPS based on the primary property type in Portfolio Manager.

 3518 BUILDING ENERGY PERFORMANCE COMPLIANCE PATHWAYS

 3518.1 An owner of a building that does not meet the BEPS shall implement one (1) of the following compliance pathways to meet the building energy performance requirements: